-Livelihood of by local communities living around 19 PAs
+Resource utilization in 19 PAs by local communities living around

 Existing opportunities for people's participation in PAs management in Myanmar

 - The Protection of Wildlife and Protected Areas Rules enacted in 2002, given rights for local communities to utilize the natural resources in a sustainable manner by designating the buffer zones within and outside the PAs. - Also, the Protection of Wildlife and Protected Areas Rules guarantee not to affect the local communities' privileges and traditions after an area is designated as PAs.